How we raise puppies

 Day 0 - 21

-We sleep by the whelping box from day 0 - 21.
+One of us sleeps by the whelping box from day 0 - 21.
 The early days can be challenging in terms of ensuring puppies survive and thrive and this close monitoring is essential.

 We observe how frequently each puppy nurses.
 We rescue pups which get stuck behind guard rails or squashed.
+And we believe our presence comforts and reassures the mother of the pups.

 Day 21 - 28